Toward closed-loop control of upper-limb prostheses

 Sponsors

-We thank H-Code (interdisciplinary object, Université Paris-Saclay) and CNRS Prime (https://miti.cnrs.fr/prime/neurocontrol/) for essential funding of the conference.
+We thank H-Code (interdisciplinary object, Université Paris-Saclay), CNRS Prime and Region Ile-de-France DIM C-Brain for essential funding of the conference.